Root: חֲנֻכָּה (chet, nun, kaf, hey)

 But even if you should suffer for what is right, you are blessed.
 Do not fear their intimidation; do not be shaken.
 But in your hearts dedicate the Messiah as Lord…

 The Temple of God went from a building (three times dedicated in Hebrew scripture) to the Body of the Messiah (risen after three days).
 Yeshua is where we should place our JOY, our worship, and our thanksgiving!

 Chanukkah points to Yeshua in another respect as well.
 The Festival of Chanukkah (Dedication) was also known as the Festival of Lights because of the miracle of the small bottle of oil for the menorah.
 Interesting that Yeshua consistently referred to Himself as “the Light”:

 Then Jesus cried out, “Whoever believes in Me does not believe in Me alone, but in the One who sent Me.
 And whoever sees Me sees the One who sent Me.
 I have come into the world as a light, so that no one who believes in Me should remain in darkness.”

 2 Corinthians 4:6

-For God, who said, “Let light shine out of darkness,” made His light shine in our hearts to give us the light of the knowledge of the glory of God in the face of Jesus Christ.
+For God, who said, “Let light shine out of darkness,” made His light shine in our hearts to give us the light of the knowledge of the glory of God in the face of Jesus the Messiah.

-Dedicate/chanukkah your life to Yeshua and celebrate the New Temple with great joy!
+As we enter the Chanukkah season, let us dedicate/chanukkah our lives to Yeshua, and celebrate the New Temple with great joy!
 For Yeshua is the Light that frees us from darkness.
 Happy Chanukkah, everyone!

 Next week: Bethlehem